-One of the main challenges I have faced as a location independent entrepreneur is to maintain constant access to the internet, in a reliable way, as I move around the world.
+One of the main challenges I have faced as a location independent entrepreneur is maintaining constant access to the internet, in a reliable way, as I move around the world.
 After years of using a combination of local SIM cards, roaming SIM cards and Boingo / iPass, I found out about Google’s Project Fi and decided to give it a try.
-In this article, I review the service, share my experience with it and provide a few alternate options.
+In this article, I review the service, share my experience with it and provide a few alternative options.

 There is only one plan.
 It cost 20 USD + taxes / fees and include the features mentioned above.
 Data is billed separately at the rate of 10 USD per GB.
 While this may sound expensive, it is important to understand that there is a billing cap which kicks in at 6 GB.
 This means that in practice, you get unlimited data for a maximum of 80 USD + taxes / fees (the taxes and fees will vary depending on your billing address).

 What is amazing with Project Fi is that the plan can be used in over 170 countries at no extra cost, for an unlimited length of time.
 Best of all, 4G roaming is supported in most of those countries.
 This is as close to a global data plan as you can get today.